Edward Grant: Early life and education

+Career

 Grant began his teaching career while a graduate student at the University of Wisconsin.
-He was an assistant to a well-known scholar in the field, Marshall Clagett, whom he would continue to respect and correspond with throughout his career.
-Grant taught at the University of Maine and in the history of science program at Harvard University.
+Grant taught briefly at the University of Maine (1957–1958) and in the history of science program at Harvard University (1958–1959).

-In 1959, Grant came to Indiana University as an assistant professor of history.
+In 1959, Grant came to Indiana University (IU) as an assistant professor of history, becoming full professor in 1964 and distinguished professor in 1983.
 His teaching career spanned over thirty years at IU.
-He was instrumental in starting the department later to be known as history and philosophy of science.
-Grant was named distinguished professor of both that department and the history department.
-A distinguished medievalist, Grant wrote prolifically throughout his professorship at IU.
-Professor Grant was twice chair of his department (1973–1979; 1987–1990) where he taught courses on medieval science, natural philosophy and science and religion.
-Grant was given the title Distinguished Professor Emeritus, Department of History and Philosophy of Science, Indiana University.
+He was instrumental in starting the department later to be known as history and philosophy of science and medicine, co-founding it with Norwood Russell Hanson.
+Professor Grant was twice chair of his department (1973–1979; 1987–1990), where he taught courses on medieval science, natural philosophy and science and religion.
+He was particularly remembered for a popular class on pseudoscience and the occult.
+One of his notable doctoral students while at Indiana was David C. Lindberg, also a Sarton Medal recipient.
+Grant was given the title Distinguished Professor Emeritus, Department of History and Philosophy of Science, Indiana University, on his retirement.

+Grant was an assistant to a well-known scholar in the field, Marshall Clagett, whom he would continue to respect and correspond with throughout his career.
+Following Clagett's advice, he began his publishing career with translations and editions of 14th century scientific treatises in Clagett's Publications in Medieval Science series for the University of Wisconsin Press.
+Two of his first books of this kind were translations and introductions to work of Nicole Oresme in 1966 and 1971, building on his doctoral dissertation.
+His scholarship in the 1960s and 1970s was noted for linking medieval scientific thought with early modern scientific thought, expanding lines of research associated with Pierre Duhem, Clagett, and E. J. Dijksterhuis.

-Grant was also a prominent member of several organizations, such as the Medieval Academy of America, the International Academy of the History of Science, and the History of Science Society.
-He served as vice-president of the History of Science Society from 1983 to 1984 and as president from 1985 to 1986.
-Grant was also a frequent lecturer for organizations, such as the Phi Beta Kappa Associates Panel of Distinguished Speakers from 1990 to 1998.
+Grant was a prominent member of several organizations, such as the International Academy of the History of Science (elected member 1969), the Medieval Academy of America (Fellow 1982), the American Association for the Advancement of Science (Fellow 1983), the American Academy of Arts and Sciences (Fellow 1984), and the History of Science Society (president 1985–1986).
+He had two visiting appointments to the Institute for Advanced Study at Princeton.
+Grant was also a frequent lecturer for organizations, such as the Phi Beta Kappa Associates Panel of Distinguished Speakers (1990–1998).

 Grant received many honors and awards, including the George Sarton Medal in 1992, the most prestigious award given by the History of Science Society that "recognizes those whose entire careers have been devoted to the field and whose scholarship is exceptional."

+Grant died on June 21, 2020.